-The Biomedical Engineering Department has established 13 educational outcomes in support of our department objectives.
-Accordingly, students graduating from the Biomedical Engineering Department will demonstrate:
+The Biomedical Engineering Program has established 13 educational outcomes in support of our department objectives.
+Accordingly, students graduating from the Biomedical Engineering Program will demonstrate:

 1. An ability to apply knowledge of advanced mathematics (including differential equations and statistics), science, and engineering to solve the problems at the interface of engineering and biology (general criterion 3a and program criteria).

 2. An ability to design and conduct experiments, as well as to analyze and interpret data from living and non-living systems (general criterion 3b and program criteria).

 3. An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability while incorporating appropriate engineering standards and multiple realistic constraints (general criterion 3c).

 4. An ability to function on multi-disciplinary teams (general criterion 3d).